 Materials:

-For Christy Dawn’s sustainable summer dresses are crafted using either deadstock fabric or organic/regenerative cotton dyed with plant-based dyes.
+Christy Dawn’s entire boho collection is crafted using deadstock fabric or organic/regenerative cotton dyed with plant-based dyes.

 Supply chain & labor practices:

-While they can’t control the deadstock fabric they source, they do ensure ethical manufacturing for everything beyond, including the wages they pay that are 3x higher than average.
+While they can’t control the deadstock fabric they source, they ensure ethical manufacturing at the LA-based factories, including the wages they pay that are 3x higher than average.

 They co-created a regenerative agriculture initiative in India (that supplies their organic cotton).

-You can further support this regenerative Farm-to-Closet project by buying your own regenerative cotton plot.
+You can further support this regenerative Farm-to-Closet project by buying your regenerative cotton plot.

-At the end of harvest, your plot’s yields will be paid to you in the form of store credit—meaning you can basically grow your own sustainable cotton dresses!
+At the end of harvest, your plot’s yields will be paid to you through store credit.
+Think of it as growing your own dress!

 Inclusivity: